Edward Sapir: Moving on

 The First World War took its toll on the Canadian Geological Survey, cutting funding for anthropology and making the academic climate less agreeable.
 Sapir continued work on Athabascan, working with two speakers of the Alaskan languages Kutchin and Ingalik.
 Sapir was now more preoccupied with testing hypotheses about historical relationships between the Na-Dene languages than with documenting endangered languages, in effect becoming a theoretician.
 He was also growing to feel isolated from his American colleagues.
 From 1912 Florence's health deteriorated due to a lung abscess, and a resulting depression.
 The Sapir household was largely run by Eva Sapir, who did not get along well with Florence, and this added to the strain on both Florence and Edward.
-Sapir's parents had by now divorced and his father seemed to suffer from a psychosis, which made it necessary for him to leave Canada for Philadelphia, where Edward continued to support him financially.
+Sapir's parents had by now divorced and his father seemed to develop psychosis, which made it necessary for him to leave Canada for Philadelphia, where Edward continued to support him financially.
 Florence was hospitalized for long periods both for her depressions and for the lung abscess, and she died in 1924 due to an infection following surgery, providing the final incentive for Sapir to leave Canada.
 When the University of Chicago offered him a position, he happily accepted.

 During his period in Canada, Sapir came into his own as the leading figure in linguistics in North America.
 Among his substantial publications from this period were his book on Time Perspective in the Aboriginal American Culture (1916), in which he laid out an approach to using historical linguistics to study the prehistory of Native American cultures.
 Particularly important for establishing him in the field was his seminal book Language: An Introduction to the Study of Speech (1921), which was a layman's introduction to the discipline of linguistics as Sapir envisioned it.
 He also participated in the formulation of a report to the American Anthropological Association regarding the standardization of orthographic principles for writing Indigenous languages.